 Try to use some different filters like - project-based or technical skills based.

 You might miss out on some great talent if you go with the fancy university name.

 Try to close the candidate as soon as possible:

-The tips mentioned above are tested by some reputed recruiters (& some of my friends from the same role).
-If you have some other steps, we should know about, mention them in the comment.
+The tips mentioned above are tested by some reputed recruiters (& some of my friends from the same role - they have used these recruiting strategies).
+If you have some other steps, we should know about, ping us!